Nuno-Jesus/Make-A-Make/README.md

 ## <a name="command-line">A3 - Command-line variables</a>

 Just like `argv` in C, `make` allows you to declare variables when running the `make` command.
 Let's assume we want a variable called `DEBUG` to be declared this way.
-We can do:
+We can write:

 ```sh
 make DEBUG=1